coatespt/cursor-twitter/SESSION_NOTES.md

 cd to cursor-twitter
 ./run_tests

-# Notes On Things That Have Been Checked/Explored
+# Notes On Things That Have Been Checked/Fixed/Explored

+## 3pk Collisions
+Most distinct tokens are, for practical purposes, unique.
+Permanently storing the 3pk values for super-rare tokens incurs two costs:
+- It wastes a ton of space
+  - With a token window size of three million, and fifty token files on disk, each time we age out a file of tokens, about 20k words in the counter map go to zero.
+  - The FCT thread removes these zero count tokens from the counter map.
+  - However, the main thread keeps a 3pk <-> token map that had no way to age out useless token mappings.
+  - It adds about 100MB of memory an hour to permanently store mappings that (a) will probably never mean anything and (b) are easily recreated.
+- The bloated 3pk<->token map increases the probability of collisions.
+  - There are something like 135M distinct tokens in teh data set.
+  - The 3pk mapping space is only one or two billion.

+We solve this bloat problem by having the FCT put tokens on a queue when their counts go to zero in the FCT's counter map.

+The main thread picks them up ever few hundred Tweets and deletes the corresponding entries in the 3pk<->token mapping.

+This is harmless, because if the token ever shows up again, it will automatically recreate it anyway.

+Interestingly, it seemed to produce a significant bump in speed.
+From around 1100/sec to 1300/sec.

 ## Seemingly Excessive Token Rejection
 We were getting huge percentages of rejection of tokens because of token length and/or tokens being on the ingore list.
-30% and 40% respectively.
+More than 30% and 40% respectively.

 Those numbers were not supurious.
-I turned that functionality off and they were as expected.
+I turned that functionality off and the result was as expected.
 It means both are very effective and doing their job.
-You definitely want min length = 3
+You definitely want min length = 3.

 ## Effect if Computing Cluster Persistence
-### Checking at all

 I went from checking over six batches to checking over 1 batch.
 Not a huge effect.
 Maybe 100/second.

 ### Checking all words v checking busy words
-This aspect has NOT been reviewed
+This aspect of the problem has NOT been reviewed

-## Running with the subject persistence turned off
-This is a big user of CPU but turning it off did not cause a huge speed increase.

 ## Running with config/token_filters.txt empty